MattZ-2051/infinite-ui-v2-legacy/README.md

 Mocking is supported (server side & client side) using [MSW](https://mswjs.io) and can be enabled by using the `API_MOCKING` environment variable.

+### Storybook

+To use storybook as a component development environment run `pnpm storybook`.
+Make sure that `./.svelte-kit/dev/runtime/app` path exists.
+If not, run `pnpm build` first.

 ### Formatting

 To enforce a common style guide we use [Prettier](https://prettier.io).